Archit1706/Next12-NextAuth/README.md

 -   Access the application by visiting the appropriate URL in your browser.
 -   Log in with your credentials to access the dashboard.
--   Explore the chat analysis, voice sentiment analysis, and reporting features based on your user role.
+-   Explore the chat analysis, Swar sentiment analysis, and reporting features based on your user role.

 <!-- ## Contributing